FlatsWire/api-v1.0/keys.md

 ## Checkin

-This methods is used to tell the system the position (geo location) of a key.
+This methods is used to tell the system the position (geo location) of a key or which action an agent performed.

 ```html
     POST http://<host>/rest/keys/checkin/<item_id>/<sequence_id>?key=<your_key>